Completeness of coalition logics with seriality, independence of agents, or determinism

 First, we transfer every formula to a normal form, which is a conjunction of some \Fdefs{standard disjunctions}, that are disjunctions meeting some conditions.

-Second, we show the \Fdefs{downward validity lemma}: \textit{for every standard disjunction $\phi$, if $\phi$ is valid, then the \Fdefs{validity-reduction-condition} of $\phi$ is met.} Here the validity-reduction-condition of $\phi$ concerns the validity of some formulas with lower modal depth than $\phi$.
+Second, we show the \Fdefs{downward validity lemma}: \textit{for every standard disjunction $\phi$, if $\phi$ is valid, then the \Fdefs{validity-reduction condition} of $\phi$ is met.} Here, the validity-reduction condition of $\phi$ concerns the validity of some formulas with lower modal depth than $\phi$.